zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 ## **Step 4:** REST APIs

-Using the REST API for Oracle Essbase enables you to automate management of Essbase resources and operations.
+REST API for Oracle Essbase enables you to automate management of Essbase resources and operations.
 All requests and responses are communicated over secured HTTP.

 You can view a list of all REST Endpoints.